HaoWang95/selftaught-note/React/material-ui.md

 # **Material UI**

+To use material ui, first install the dependencies in a React app.
+> - npm install @material-ui/core or yarn add @material-ui/core
+> - npm install @material-ui/styles or yarn add @material-ui/styles

 ## Theming
 To customize the theme, we need a **ThemeProvider** component to inject a theme into our app.
 *Note: Material ui components come with a default theme.*